 Synchronous & Asynchronous Learning

 As the term implies, synchronous learning happens at a specific time, much the same as in a classroom setting.
-On the other hand, asynchronous learning refers to the course being available whenever needed, which is the case for the majority of cloud-based programs.
+On the other hand, asynchronous learning refers to online courses being available whenever needed as on-demand training, which is the case for the majority of cloud-based programs.

 This takes a customized approach that fits each student’s individual needs.
 The experience can be tailored based on learning preferences and interests and adapts according to the learner’s behavior.

-This mode — you guessed it! — blends in-person and online methods for a hybrid model.
+This mode — you guessed it! — blends in-person and online employee learning methods for a hybrid model.
 This can be useful, as not everyone has the same preferred way of absorbing information.

 Also referred to as m-learning, this one’s not hard to guess.
 That’s right, it’s learning via a mobile device.
 This translates into greater flexibility for employees.